jewelrana3/auth.js-crash-course/README.md

 Next.js Auth.js Crash Course 🚀

-This is a Next.js project bootstrapped with create-next-app.
+This is a Next.js project tailwind with create-next-app.
 It includes authentication functionality using Auth.js.

 GitHub Repository: auth.js-crash-course